zeh/dasmjs/README.md

 * expressions using [] for parenthesis
 * complex pseudo ops, repeat loops, macros, etc

+This port of dasm was created so I could have dasm compiling working in a [vscode-dasm](https://github.com/zeh/vscode-dasm), my Visual Studio Code extension that aims to allow Atari development and debugging from within Visual Studio Code.

 ## Technical information

 This package uses version 2.20.11 of dasm.
 It supports the following processor architectures: